study-ORCATech-cloud/git-labs/LAB02-Commit-And-History/LAB.md

 ## Task 4: Compare Versions
 * Use `git diff` to see the changes between your working directory and the last commit.
-* Create a new change in `main.py` but don't commit it yet.
+* Create a new change in `main.txt` but don't commit it yet.
 * Use `git diff` to see uncomitted changes.
 * Use `git diff` with commit hashes to compare your first and last commit.